joaopaivaa/Wine-Quality-Classifier/README.md

-Code done as a partial requirement for the advanced predictive analysis discipline in Big Data postgraduation degree.
+Code done as partial requirement for the advanced predictive analysis discipline in Big Data postgraduation degree.